Forced Organ Harvesting

 China’s Organ Donation Data Origins

-Chinese government claims that it stopped harvesting organs from death-row prisoners in 2015 and has been using organs only from voluntary donation since then.
+The Chinese government claims that it stopped harvesting organs from death-row prisoners in 2015 and has been using organs only from voluntary donation since then.
 But a research paper published by BMC Medical Ethics in 2019 found that the growth curves of China’s voluntary donations for three organ types followed an impossibly smooth upward rise that formed nearly perfect quadratic equations, which suggests the data were falsified.
 The paper also concluded that the “voluntary system appears to operate alongside the continued use of nonvoluntary donors (most plausibly prisoners) who are misclassified as ‘voluntary.’”[6]

 Due to traditional beliefs, most Chinese prefer to keep the body intact after death, so voluntary organ donation in China is rare.
 Before 2009, there were only 120 voluntary donations in total,[7] while in the following few years executed prisoners still accounted for the majority of “donated” organs, said former vice minister of health Huang Jiefu.[8]
 Though China started building a national organ donation program in 2013, only 262,500 (about 0.02% of Chinese population) registered as voluntary organ donors at the end of 2017.[9]
 In the U.S., more than 145 million[10] people (44% of U.S. population) are registered organ donors.
-If we assume the same ratio of annual transplants (35,582[11] in 2017 in the U.S.) vs. the size of donor pool (145 Million) in the U.S. to China, China would only be able to perform about 65 transplants a year out of voluntary donation.
+If we assume the same ratio of annual transplants (35,582[11] in 2017 in the U.S.) vs. the size of donor pool (145 million) in the U.S. to China, China would only be able to perform about 65 transplants a year out of voluntary donation.
 But China conducted 16,687 transplants in 2017.[12]
-Where did the rest of organs come from?
+Where did the rest of the organs come from?

 He Xiaoshun, a member of the Expert Committee of the Human Organ Donation Commission and vice president of the First Affiliated Hospital of Sun Yat-sen University, stated to the Southern Weekly in March 2010,[13] “The year 2000 was a watershed for the organ transplant industry in China…the number of liver transplants in 2000 reached 10 times that of 1999; in 2005, the number tripled further [since 2000].”
 This jump in organ transplants coincides with the beginning of the persecution of Falun Gong, which began in July 1999, just six months before the beginning of the rapid growth in the transplant industry.
 This means that hundreds of thousands, possibly millions, of healthy people were entering China’s extra-judicial laogai system (labor camps, prisons, detention centers, black jails, psychiatric institutions, etc.) as a live organ pool.